mattermost/docs/source/about/desktop-app-changelog.md

 #### Linux

 - Full screen mode is now disabled on Linux.
+This decision was made for a number of reasons outlined at https://github.com/mattermost/desktop/pull/3151#issue-2539440389.

 #### All Platforms